Backlang-Org/learn/content/preparation.md

 To have the full tooling experience the source file has to have the `.back` file extension.

-Otherwise you can use following commands:
+Otherwise you can use the following commands:

 ```bash
 dotnet new install Backlang.Templates